nhaagen/ILIAS/components/ILIAS/UI/docs/ROADMAP.md

 needed to disable these unit tests for this reason.
 The issue can be resolved by implementing the component as an ES6 module, which can be imported using ES6 import specifiers.

-### Move Breadcrumbs into Navigation (beginner, 2h)
+### Move Components into Navigation (beginner, 2h)
-The "breadcrumbs" top section should be moved into navigation.
+The top sections "breadcrumbs" and "menu" should both be moved into navigation.

 ## Long Term